run-llama/llama_index/docs/guides/tutorials/terms_definitions_tutorial.md

 ## Uploading Text

-So step one is giving users a way to upload documents.
+Step one is giving users a way to upload documents.
 Let’s write some code using Streamlit to provide the interface for this!
 Use the following code and launch the app with `streamlit run app.py`.

 ```python
 import streamlit as st